 We’ve included a breakdown of what probate fees are in each province:

-Probate Fees in Ontario:
+Probate fees in Ontario:

 Ontario uses an increasing scale up based on the size of the estate, the percentage increases on estate amounts in excess of $50,000.
 For a closer look at how to calculate probate fees in Ontario, click here.
 If you're interested in executor fees in Ontario, click here.

-Fees valid as of July, 2023, accessed from the Government of Ontario.
+Fees valid as of December 2024, accessed from the Government of Ontario.

-Probate Fees in BC:
+Probate fees in BC:

 In BC, probate fees are set by the Probate Fee Act as below.
 If you'd like a better look at probate in BC, check out our article, or you can use our probate fee calculator.

-Fees valid as of July, 2023, accessed from the Probate Fee Act.
+Fees valid as of December 2024, accessed from the Probate Fee Act.

-Probate Fees in Alberta:
+Probate fees in Alberta:

 Alberta is the only Canadian province with a maximum on probate fees.

-Fees valid as of July, 2023, accessed from the Government of Alberta.
+Fees valid as of December 2024, accessed from the Government of Alberta.

-Probate Fees in Saskatchewan:
+Probate fees in Saskatchewan:

 Saskatchewan’s probate fees are a percentage of the total size of your estate, regardless of the size.
 As a result, the larger your estate, the higher your probate fees.